GIGABOOST.AI

 • The "Founder Background" Bias: Some VCs have an investor thesis that prioritizes technical founders from specific companies (ex-Stripe, ex-Google).
 If your team fits that profile, your meeting rate will skyrocket.

-Once you find a potential match, you must "mirror" their thesis in your deck.
+Once you find a potential thesis match, you must "mirror" their underwriting logic in your deck — a mismatch in framing will end the meeting in five minutes regardless of your traction.
 This is why an 8-dimension AI pitch deck review is critical.
 If an investor's thesis is built on "capital efficiency," and your deck focuses entirely on "aggressive growth at all costs," the mismatch will end the meeting in five minutes.
-You need to harden your narrative to align with their underwriting logic.
+GIGABOOST.AI's data on pitch outcomes shows narrative alignment is the single highest-leverage fix founders can make before outreach.

 What Are the Common Mistakes That Explain Why Your "Match" Isn't Biting?